Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 Registered unlicensed child care

-• Obtaining certification for first aid training
+• Certification for first aid training

-• Undergoing a home safety assessment
+• Completion of a home safety assessment

 • Character references